Josh65-2201/Discord-Windows-11-theme/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Proposed solution <!-- A clear and concise description of what you want to happen. -->
+## Describe the feature <!-- A clear description of what you want added -->

-## Where is it <!-- The click taken to get to where the issues is -->
+## Where is it <!-- How to get to where the feature should be -->

+## Screenshots/video <!-- Add a visual to help explain the issue -->